 Since 2010 no waste has gone directly from the Swish site to landfill.

-Swish is a highly efficient manufacturer that creates little waste.
+Manufacturing material waste - Swish is a highly efficient manufacturer that creates little material waste relative to its size of operation.
 Any manufacturing waste that is generated, including saw dust from in line saws, is recycled back into the production process.

 Waste from raw material transportation and storage is minimised by the use of silo storage and supplier control of the material levels in those silos.

 The following report sets out the actions that Swish is taking to:

 The reductions in energy inputs, water usage and scrappage rates referred to above represent the most obvious and effective actions that the company can take in the short to medium term in order to make meaningful reductions in resource use.
 The key to these reductions is a policy of close monitoring and incremental changes based on sound environmental and payback criteria.

 The Swish Annual Environmental plan sets out the company’s aspirations for reductions in resource use.
 It acts as a carrot and stick mechanism for improvement by setting targets that are required to be achieved while quantifying the expected CO2 savings.

 To this end Swish also engages with its employees in looking for process improvement ideas and initiatives that they may have insights into.
 They are the equipment operators and understand where constructive changes can be made.
 Generally the company now purchases high quality service equipment which usually has the best energy consumption figures and requires the least maintenance.

 It is important to note the following facts about PVC in general and cellular PVC in particular.